 Rappelez-vous bientôt – What did Remember Me do to get me hooked?

 Neo-Paris, the cyberpunk setting of Remember Me, is beautiful to look at and is an extraordinary mix of new and old.
 For so long during the game I would never push the thumb stick all the way forward because I just wanted to linger in the side-streets and on the rooftops of Neo-Paris, soaking in the excellent design of the buildings.
 Even when the game funnelled me into corridors and cargo bays (usually the bane of games), I still slowly made my way through the environments just to get a look at everything.
 It’s a game that has so much world-building in just how it looks, with the setting paralleling the story.
 Visiting the St-Michel Rotunda twice (with a notable story point happening in between), the Bastille lake/dam (and what lies beneath it) and the “Long Corridor” to the Conception Cube all having narrative resonance.

-When it rains, the neon lights in the slums pop out a la Blade Runner and when you’re on the rooftops of the rich areas, the vistas stretch onward and upward, it’s a visual treat.
-Coupled with this is the overlay features that helps creates a city that feels lived-in.
+When it rains, the neon lights in the slums pop out like adverts in Blade Runner and when you’re on the rooftops of the rich areas, the vistas stretch onward and upward, it’s a visual treat.
+Coupled with this is the overlay features that helps create a city that feels lived-in.
 Since everyone has a Sensen (think Google Glass but in the back of your head), everyone can see overlays in the world, such as adverts or menus/opening times for shops, similar to how Ghost Recon: Future Solider highlighted battlefield information.
 I love those little titbits of world-building.